shortcut/coding-assignment-ios/README.md

 This is where you come in! :tada:

 Your task is to pick a few features you think are best suited for an MVP.
-The tech stack is completely up to you - use whichever language you're most comfortable with (we :heart: Kotlin) and any third party libraries and tools you need to get the job done.
+The tech stack is completely up to you - use whichever language you're most comfortable with (we :heart: Swift) and any third party libraries and tools you need to get the job done.
 Considering this is the MVP, your code should be architectured in a way that makes it easy to add and extend features.

 Also, the client doesn't have a budget for a designer.
 She doesn't expect anything fancy, but she trusts you to come up with something reasonable.